 Question: I live in a dormer type home (the ceiling is the roof pitch of the house) in Cuyahoga Falls.
 I have air conditioning, but it is still very hot up there all summer.
 Is there anything I can do with my current air conditioner to make the upstairs cooler?
 Answer: A dormer is one of the hardest types of homes to condition, particularly in the summer.
 Unfortunately there is not a whole lot you can do with your current air conditioner in that type of home.
 We run into so many of these homes (particularly in Cuyahoga Falls) and they all have to deal with this.
 The first floor is always great but that upstairs dormer is so hot.
 At the very least, try to damper off some of the supply registers downstairs and make sure every supply register upstairs is wide open.
 My guess is you have already done this!
 Be sure not to close off too much downstairs as you will risk freezing up your system.
 The most ideal option would be to look into a ductless HVAC system.
 This relatively new technology

-Question: I have been told my house has a 2 ton air conditioner.
+Question: I have been told my house has a 2-ton air conditioner.
 Does this mean my air conditioner weighs 4,000 lbs?
 Answer: The first air conditioning or cooling was done in theaters by hanging tons of ice in nets and circulating theater air across the ice to cool the air.
-In turn the ice would melt.
+In turn, the ice would melt.
 They calculated that one ton of ice would remove 288,000 BTUs in a 24 hour period or 12,000 BTUs per hour.
-Your 2 ton air conditioner may only weigh 170 lbs but it removes 24,000 BTUs per hour of heat from your house.
+Your 2-ton air conditioner may only weigh 170 lbs but it removes 24,000 BTUs per hour of heat from your house.
 Tonnage refers to a rate of cooling.
+Have a question?Comment below and well get you an answer.

 Question: I change my furnace air filter in the winter and the summer because I have air conditioning.
 Is there a filter on my air conditioner outside that needs cleaned or replaced?
 Answer: There is no filter to change out by your air conditioner, but your condenser coil does need washed or back flushed with a hose.
 The condenser coil, which is similar to a car radiator, can get blocked with grass clippings or cottonwood from the trees.
 This is very detrimental to your air conditioner.
 We recommend a precision tune up and professional cleaning in the spring before you use the system for the hot summer months.